coreBOS/BudgetControlPerspective/README.md

 - Budget Item Number: bi-999
 - Name: ACME payment first semester 2021
-- Budget: link to the budget
 - Item Type: Project
 - Item Status: Active
 - Estimated Income: $50000
 - Estimated Expense: $40000
-- Purpose: short description of payment
+- Purpose: a short description of payment
 - Justification: link to the invoice (for example)

+- Link to Budget: budget-99 (related list)

 Next, we create three Project Budget Allocation records, like this

 - Project: Project 1
 - Budget Item: Budget Item bi-999
-- From-To the same as the budget
 - Percentage: 30
 - Allocated Amount: (will be calculated, in this use case we could set the percentage to 0 and put $15000 here)

 - Project: Project 2
 - Budget Item: Budget Item bi-999
-- From-To the same as the budget
 - Percentage: 30
 - Allocated Amount: (will be calculated, in this use case we could set the percentage to 0 and put $15000 here)

 - Project: Project 3
 - Budget Item: Budget Item bi-999
-- From-To the same as the budget
 - Percentage: 40
 - Allocated Amount: (will be calculated, in this use case we could set the percentage to 0 and put $20000 here)